-CITY PROPERTY — Shall mean any land and buildings owned by the City of Gardiner, Maine including but not limited to parks and streets.
+1.4.4.2 Application required: All events which will make use of any city property shall require an application..
+No person may conduct a Major or Minor Event on City Property without an Event Permit issued by the Gardiner City Council or City Manager pursuant to this Ordinance.
+The City Manager, or their designee, shall be authorized to issue permits for events deemed to be a Minor Event.
+The City Council shall be authorized to issue permits for events deemed to be a Major Event and may consider appeals for Minor Event applications which have been denied by the City Manager (or their designee).
+The City Council shall refer to the fee schedule and may waive this fee for any 501(c)(3) non-profit organization if the Council deems the event to be in the best interest of the public.
+If granted, an Event Permit shall not confer on the grantee the exclusive right to use the City property described in the permit, during the time and for the purposes described in the permit.
+The grantee shall have authorization to issue its own licenses and fees for participation by other individuals and/or organizations in the event.

-Special events permit required.
-All special events shall require an application, which will be reviewed and interpreted as a Major or Minor event by the City Manager, City Clerk, Police Chief, Fire Chief, Public Works Director and other appropriate department managers.
-No person may conduct a Major or Minor Special Event on City Property without a Special Events Permit issued by the Gardiner City Council or City Manager pursuant to this Ordinance.
-The City Manager, or his designee, shall be authorized to issue permits for events deemed to be Minor Events.
-The City Council shall be authorized to issue permits for events deemed to be Major Events and may consider appeals for Minor Event applications which have been denied by the City Manager (or his designee).
-The City Council shall set a fee for this permit and may waive this fee for the Greater Gardiner River Festival Committee and any 501(c) non-profit organization if the Council deems the event to be in the best interest of the public.
-When granted, a Special Events Permit shall confer on the grantee the exclusive right to use the building(s) and/or area(s) described in the permit, during the time and for the purposes described in the permit.
-During the time of a permitted Special Event, the building(s) and/or area(s) where the event is conducted shall be deemed closed to other public uses, except for emergency uses.
-The grantee shall have authorization to issue its own licenses and fees for participation by other individuals and/or organizations in the event. pecial events permit application.
-Each Special Events Permit Application shall be submitted to the City Clerk no earlier than twelve (12) months prior to the proposed special event and no later than thirty (30) days prior to the date of a minor event and two (2) months prior to the date of a major event, unless waived by the City Manager or City Council.
+SEvent permit application.
+Each Event Permit Application shall be submitted to the City Clerk no earlier than twelve (12) months prior to the proposed event and no later than thirty (30) days prior to the date of a minor event and two (2) months prior to the date of a major event, unless waived by the City Manager or City Council.
 The application shall be on a form provided by the City and shall include, at a minimum: